seanox/aspect-js/manual/markup.md

 </form>
 ```

-By default, validation message are shown displayed as a native browser toolbox
+By default, validation message are shown as a native browser toolbox for the
-for the input element.
-The corresponding message is set via the attribute of the
+input element.
+The corresponding message is set via the attribute of the same
-same name.
-If custom validation and output need to be implemented, this behavior
+name.
+If custom validation and output need to be implemented, this behavior can
-can be changed by redirecting the message to an attribute of the input element.
+be changed by redirecting the message to an attribute of the input element.
+For
-For this purpose, the message, which at this point also includes the return
+this purpose, the message, which at this point also includes the return value of
-value of expressions, must begin as follows: `@<attribute>:`.
+expressions, must begin as follows: `@<attribute>:`.

 A general strategy or standard implementation for error output is deliberately
 not provided, as this is too strict in most cases and can be implemented